Logo DesignBrand Strategy & PositioningModern Graphic Design

 3. American Express: The Blue Box of Luxury

-The blue square emblem of American Express has always been considered the VIP room in the world of finance, which means that it is exclusive, recognisable and timeless.
+The blue square emblem of American Express has always been considered the VIP room of the world of finance, meaning it is exclusive, recognisable and timeless.

 It’s a testament to its timelessness:

-- This logo was introduced in 1975 and changed barely at all since then.
+• This logo was introduced in 1975 and has changed little since then.

 Why It Is Better Than The Rest